darthidi0t/f5-waap-training/lab2/index.rst

 Lab 2: Protecting a Public Endpoint
 ===================================

-During this lab you will be introduced to creating a WAF policy in Volterra and using that policy to protect your lab resource that is a "Public Endpoint" in AWS (webserver with an EIP).
+During this lab you will be introduced to creating a WAF policy in F5 Distributed Cloud and using that policy to protect your lab resource that is a "Public Endpoint" in AWS (webserver with an EIP).